 At the time of filing for benefits, a claimant must seek—and accept, if offered—a suitable job that pays at least 90 percent of the claimant’s previous wage.
 Following the eighth week of unemployment, a claimant must consider jobs paying 75 percent of their previous wage.

-Claimants on the initial claims list who have not responded to a welcome letter by week three may be notified, either by letter or by messaging through their WorkInTexas.com account to attend available workforce orientations and/or receive all available services.
+Claimants on the initial claims list who have not responded to a welcome letter by week three may be notified, either by letter or by messaging through their WorkInTexas.com account, to attend available workforce orientations (including online orientation through WorkInTexas.com) and/or receive employment services.

-At week five, which is three weeks before a claimant must accept a job paying 75 percent of their previous wage, it is important that services be increased accordingly.
+At week five, which is three weeks before a claimant must accept a job paying 75 percent of their previous wage, it is important that employment services be increased accordingly.

 Most claimants are required to do the following: